 We have a set of procedures for handling small customer complaints and disputes.
 For more information please view our Complaints webpage.

 You may also make a complaint to the Energy Ombudsman about a relevant matter.
 The Queensland Energy Ombudsman details are:

 - Write to: PO Box 3640, South Brisbane Qld 4101

 The offices of the Queensland Energy Ombudsman are located at:

 - Brisbane - Level 16, 53 Albert Street (8:30am-5pm)

 - Cairns - Level 1, Cairns Corporate Tower 15 Lake Street (8:30am-5pm)

 - Rockhampton - Level 2, 209 Bolsover Street (8:30am-4:45pm)

 Guaranteed service levels

-We are committed to giving you the best possible service.
-If we don't meet the Guaranteed Service Levels (GSLs) set out in the Electricity Distribution Network Code, we will pay eligible customers a GSL payment.
-For more information, please see our GSLs webpage
+We're committed to giving you the best possible service.
+If we don't meet the Guaranteed Service Levels (GSLs) set out in the Electricity Distribution Network Code, we'll pay eligible customers a GSL payment.
+For more information, please see our GSLs webpage.